Hickory Point Student Handbook

 Academic Program

-The primary goals of School District 27 are to provide each student with learning opportunities in every academic area, and to develop individual interests so students will continue their learning activities beyond the formal school setting.
+The primary goals of School District 27 are to provide each student with learning opportunities in every academic area to develop individual interests so students will continue their learning activities beyond the formal school setting.

 Grading System